Painting instructor Rod Moore teaches plein air drawing to a group of Italiana Tours participants

 What is Italiana Tours?

 Italiana Tours was founded about ten years ago by Piero and Katie Pagliardini to offer custom art tours and retreats, primarily in Le Marche and Puglia.
-Piero, a local expert, grew up in Le Marche, where he developed a passion for nature, hospitality and art workshops in Italy.
-Together with the travel coordinator, Alex, they have been crafting tours all over Italy.
+Piero, a local expert, grew up in Le Marche, where he developed a passion for nature, hospitality, and art workshops in Italy.
+Together with the travel coordinator, Alex, they have crafted tours all over Italy.

 Each retreat is led by a renowned artist.
 The retreat I’m sitting in on is led by Rod Moore, the star of two Australian TV programs—Plein Air Painting TV and Yes, You Can Paint—and founder of the online Learn To Paint Academy.